Butter For Brain Health

 • Butter is packed with vital nutrients like vitamins A and D, which are associated with enhanced brain health.

-• Grass-fed butter, which is abundant in omega-3 fatty acids and vitamin K2, can have a positive impact on cognitive function and brain health.
+• Grass-fed butter, which is abundant in fatty acids and vitamin K2, can have a positive impact on cognitive function and brain health.

 • Butter substitutes such as margarine or plant-based spreads may not provide the necessary nutrients for brain health, hence traditional butter is a preferable option.